progrock-libraries/kickstart/source/examples/hello-world.md

 ## 2. Make the compiler find `<kickstart/all.hpp>`.

-If you downloaded a ZIP and unzipped, then in the unzipped library the root of the header folder hierarchy is “kickstart-master/source/library”.
+If you downloaded a ZIP and unzipped, then in the unzipped library the root of the header folder hierarchy is “kickstart-master/source/library/kickstart”.

 At least, that’s how it appeared to me when I tested downloading and unzipping just now.

-I.e. there is a “kickstart-master/source/library/all.hpp” header, which is the one that you want the compiler to find as `<kickstart/all.hpp>`.
+I.e. there is a “kickstart-master/source/library/kickstart/all.hpp” header, which is the one that you want the compiler to find as `<kickstart/all.hpp>`.

 A simple way is to

-* **copy** the “kickstart-master/source/library” folder from the unzipped archive, to a folder that your compiler searches for headers, and **rename** the folder copy from “library” to “kickstart”.
+* **copy** the “kickstart-master/source/library/kickstart” folder from the unzipped archive, to a folder that your compiler searches for headers.

 For example, in Ubuntu it worked nicely to place the new “kickstart” folder in
 ~~~pre